Ancestral Womb and Postpartum Care Program

 The Cerrada Ceremony (Closing of the Bones)

-an ancestral practice that supports the postpartum body, spirit, and energy field.
+An ancestral practice that supports the postpartum body, spirit, and energy field.
 This ceremony includes:

 • A herbal bath to invite the spirit back into the body